Philippus/elastic4s/README.md

 [<img src="https://img.shields.io/maven-central/v/com.sksamuel.elastic4s/elastic4s-core_2.11.svg?label=latest%20release%20for%202.11"/>](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22elastic4s-core_2.11%22)
 [<img src="https://img.shields.io/maven-central/v/com.sksamuel.elastic4s/elastic4s-core_2.12.svg?label=latest%20release%20for%202.12"/>](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22elastic4s-core_2.12%22)

-Elastic4s is mostly a wrapper around the standard Elasticsearch Java client with the intention of creating a concise, idiomatic, reactive, type safe DSL for applications in Scala that use Elasticsearch.
-The Java client, which can of course be used directly in Scala, is more verbose due to Java's nature.
-Scala lets us do better.
+Elastic4s is a concise, idiomatic, reactive, type safe Scala client for Elasticsearch.
+The client can be used over both HTTP and TCP  by choosing either of the `elastic4s-http` or `elastic4s-tcp` submodules.
+The official Elasticsearch Java client can of course be used in Scala, but due to Java's syntax it is more verbose and it naturally doesn't support classes in the core Scala core library nor Scala idioms.

-Elastic4s's DSL allows you to construct your requests programatically, with syntactic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous workflow.
-The aim of the DSL is that requests are written in a builder-like way, while staying true to the Java API or Rest API.
+Elastic4s's DSL allows you to construct your requests programatically, with syntactic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into an asynchronous workflow.
+The aim of the DSL is that requests are written in a builder-like way, while staying broadly similar to the Java API or Rest API.
+Each request is an immutable object, so you can create requests and safely reuse them, or further copy them for derived requests.
+Because each request is strongly typed your IDE or editor can use the type information to show you what operations operations are available for any request type.

 Elastic4s supports Scala collections so you don't have to do tedious conversions from your Scala domain classes into Java collections.
-It also allows you to index case classes and maps directly without having to extract and set fields manually.
-Due to its type safe nature, it is easy to see what operations are available for any request type, because your IDE can use type information to show what methods are available.
+It also allows you to index and read classes directly using typeclasses so you don't have to set fields or json documents manually.
+These typeclasses are generated using your favourite json library - modules exist for Jackson, Circe, Json4s, PlayJson and Spray Json.
+The client also uses standard Scala durations to avoid the use of strings or primitives for duration lengths.

 Read [the full documentation](https://sksamuel.github.io/elastic4s/docs/) to learn more about elastic4s.